Last updated: August 2021

-They’ve become all too commonplace these days.
-Those pesky emails that flood your inbox, designed only to siphon your personal, private, and most sensitive information without you knowing.
+They’ve become all too commonplace: those pesky emails that flood your inbox, designed only to siphon your personal and most sensitive information without you knowing.
 Some are easier to detect than others; if you get an email from a Nigerian prince looking for a place to store his fortune, for example, it’s probably best to delete it.
-But others are more crafty, better designed, and harder to detect.
-These digital scam artists have become quite adept at making fraudulent emails look exactly like legitimate ones, often time from businesses or establishments with which you are familiar and trust.
-It’s not just emails either.
+Unfortunately, these “Nigerian” scammers were still a major threat in 2020, especially with content related to the pandemic.

 So what can you do to avoid becoming a victim?
 There are steps you can take to minimize your risk.
 By following these 10 tips you'll be well on your way to becoming a phishing scam defense expert.